Publisher: Baltoro Games

 Also Available On

 I’m really glad people are bringing back games that look and feel like original PlayStation games.
 There was something about the games on that system that just have a great feeling and the limited tech was perfect for horror games.
 It’s why that genre is so coveted on that platform and why every PS1 survival horror game garners high prices.
-Sure, they’re flawed, a little clunky, some might say ugly, but if you grew up with that system you would know what I’m talking about.
+Sure, they’re flawed, a little clunky, and some might say ugly, but if you grew up with that system you would know what I’m talking about.
 The hardware limitations helped add to the mystery and creep factor.

 Fatum Betula is one such game made like it was on the system.
 There’s no story, no characters, no goals, you just wander around the limited areas and try to get all 10 “endings”.
 There is a singular goal if you can call it that.
 You might put liquid in the water where a tree grows inside of a church of some kind.
 Each liquid gives you a different ending.
-The way you acquire these liquids is very abstract, confusing, and honestly, you need to play this game with a guide or you will never understand what to do.
+The way you acquire these liquids is very abstract, and confusing, and honestly, you need to play this game with a guide or you will never understand what to do.
 It’s almost a piece of art rather than a game.

 When I first started out, I climbed the stairs inside the main “hub” and couldn’t figure out what to do.
 The controls are purposefully annoying with just a menu, save, and action button.
 The inventory menu looks like a PS1 one game, and I love it.
 The graphics are pixelated, blocky, and do the shifty thing that PS1 games did when moving the camera.
 It turns out that you’re supposed to stand still and stare into the void by the tree and a weird creature will come up and drop off the vials you need for the liquids.
 Then I had no idea what to do without addressing a guide.
 There’s one section where you are walking over a lake and must sleep inside an ancient Japanese hut.
 When you wake up the entire game is glitched out, on purpose, with just a red Japanese symbol texture as the skybox and it’s very disorienting.
 You then have to get a knife, cut a rope, and the character will give you the liquid you need to give to the tree.